- CONDITION CENTERS

 Prior to initiation of therapy, a baseline metabolic panel and serum iron level are drawn.
 The serum iron level is reported as 125 mmol/L. The metabolic panel results are as follows: sodium 140; potassium 4.8; chlorine 98; HCO3 16; glucose 200; blood urea nitrogen 40; and serum creatinine 0.8.
 Leukocytes are reported as 20x103.

-The medical resident in the emergency department performs gastric lavage with 1 liter of 0.45% saline.
-Deferoxamine therapy is initiated at a dose of 90 mg/kg given at a rate of 15 mg/kg/hr.
+The medical resident in the emergency department performs gastric lavage with of 0.45% saline.
+Deferoxamine therapy is initiated at a dose of /kg given at a rate of /kg/hr.

 When the emergency department pharmacist returns to follow up on AS, the medical resident informs her that ?all is well.?
 He comments that AS?s urine has changed to an orange-pink color during deferoxamine therapy.
 He explains that the color change indicates that ferrioxamine is present and iron chelation is occurring.
 He tells the pharmacist that he does not see the need for further monitoring.